12,344 total views, 7 views today

 Cascading dropdown list in PowerApps – Demo step by step.

-Here we assume that you have read our previous articles on PowerApps, have some fair idea on PowerApps development like how to develop an app, how to create data connection in PowerApps, etc.
+Here we assume that you have read our previous articles on PowerApps, and have some fair idea on PowerApps development like how to develop an app, how to create data connection in PowerApps, etc.

 Below is the demo where we have seen based on the country dropdown list selection in the second dropdown list the state values get populated.